We work with families to enable students to realise their God-given potential and to achieve personal excellence.

 Utilising her previous experience as a Project Manager and a Business Owner, May-Lisa has been an active contributor to Board discussion and decision-making since 2016.

-Representing the P&F, she is always viewing things from the community perspective, which ensures all angles of a debate are considered.
+In a long-standing association with LWLC as a parent, May-Lisa has been a very active supporter of the College community including time spent on the Executive of the P&F. At Board level, she is always viewing things from the community perspective, which ensures all angles of debate are considered.

 Jenny-Lee has been involved in financial management in the private sector for over 15 years and has worked as Manager Corporate Services at a local Independent Public School for the last four years.
 She brings a strong knowledge of school governance to the Board and believes in putting the wellbeing of the students first.